hlzz/libvot/README.md

 5. Run unit_test in the 'test' folder
 5. See src/example for the use of this library.

-On Unix-like systems with GNU Make as build tool, the following sequence of commands can be used to compile the source code.
+On Unix-like systems with GNU Make as the build tool, the following sequence of commands can be used to compile the source code.

     $ cd libvot
     $ git submodule init & git submodule update